-New Town – the disadvantage is that you might need to use a tram or metro to get around, or walk a bit longer.
-But it is definitely cheaper than the Old Town hotels, and there is a good choice for shopping too.
+New Town – the disadvantage is that you might need to use a tram or metro to get around or walk a bit longer.
+But it is definitely cheaper than the Old Town hotels, and there is a good choice for shopping.

-Hradcany and Castle – the area on the Castle Hill is dotted with expensive hotels (luxury residences or suite hotels), and is best if you plan to visit the castle or its lovely picturesque surroundings.
-The Castle area includes Pohorelec where the Strahov Monastery is, Uvoz (Castle Steps) and the New World (Novy Svet).
+Hradcany and Castle – the area on Castle Hill, is dotted with expensive hotels (luxury residences or suite hotels) and is best if you plan to visit the castle or its lovely picturesque surroundings.
+The Castle area includes Pohorelec, where the Strahov Monastery is, Uvoz (Castle Steps) and the New World (Novy Svet).

-Ujezd – borders the Lesser Town, and is the area located below the Petrin Hill.
+Ujezd – borders the Lesser Town and is the area located below Petrin Hill.
 Connected with trams and within walking distance of the Charles Bridge, it is not a bad choice.
 Ujezd tram stop is opposite the Funicular.

 Andel – a cosmopolitan area with excellent public transport, closer to the department stores.
 You can reach the city centre by metro or train within ten minutes.

-Vysehrad – this is situated in quiet surroundings between the Nusle Bridge and the river, and usually offers reasonable prices for rooms.
+Vysehrad is situated in quiet surroundings between the Nusle Bridge and the river and usually offers reasonable room prices.
 It might be a good choice if you don’t mind using public transport to the city centre (15-20 minutes).
 Walking time to the Centrum is around 45 minutes.

-Vinohrady – the area located above the Wenceslas Square (National Museum).
+Vinohrady – the area, located above Wenceslas Square (National Museum).
 Within walking distance of the city centre.
 Many nice and reasonable hotels, small bars, shops and good restaurants too.